FistOfTheNorthStar/RailsArduino/README.md

 ## Background

-The project for me is to create an easy system where I can see how often humidity is above EHR 60%, which is the 'magic' limit after which our friend the MOLD will start growing.
-This is the low limit for some rarer species, but you will definitey get mold if levels exceed ERH 75% But this can be used in any way you see fit, and to understand how easy it is to create standalone systems even with Rails.
-You not need to worry about space on your Rasbperry Pi as the temperature and humidity are only collected every half an hour.
+The project for me is to create an easy system where I can see how often humidity is above EHR 80%, which is the 'magic' limit after which our friend the MOLD will start growing.
+However this project can be used in any way you see fit, and to understand how easy it is to create standalone systems even with Rails.

 ## Get started with Arduino
 I have included the HTU21D libraries, so you don't need to do anything else than connect the HTU21D to the correct pins.
 Since I have a Mega it was trivial SDA and SCL to their own ports, plus connect GDN with 5V, then upload the code and you are ready to go.